Cooperative Education / Internships

 Cooperative Education and/or Internships provide students the opportunity to develop academic, technical, and employability skills in a work-based setting.

 Students in good academic and technical standing, who have demonstrated the knowledge and skills associated with two full years (the equivalent of 8 terms) in their chosen technical field, are eligible for co-op employment.
 Through a cooperative arrangement between the school and employers, students alternate their studies in school with paid employment in their chosen technical field.
 Students are evaluated weekly by their employer and documentation is submitted to the Cooperative Education Coordinator.

 Cooperative Education placement requires a formal agreement between the school, employer, student, and parent/guardian.
 Students who participate in the Co-op program will be issued a Cooperative Employment Work Permit by the Co-op Coordinator.

-For students in good academic and technical standing, are eligible to take part in an interniship opportunity.
+For students in good academic and technical standing, student's are eligible to take part in an internship opportunity.
 Internships are unpaid work based learning experiences.
-Like co-op, internships are structured learning experiences related to the sutdent's program of study, are graded weekly, and require a formal agreement between the school, employer, student, and parent/guardian.
+Like co-op, internships are structured learning experiences related to the student's program of study, are graded weekly, and require a formal agreement between the school, employer, student, and parent/guardian.